Kar-Sh/ft_printf/README.md

-# Printf
+# Ft_printf

 ## Project Description

-The **Libftprintf** project involves creating a custom implementation of the standard C library function `printf`.
+The **Ft_printf** project involves creating a custom implementation of the standard C library function `printf`.
 The goal is to develop a function named `ft_printf`, which handles formatted output based on a format string and supports various conversions and flags.

 This project aims to help you gain a deeper understanding of variadic functions, formatting, and output handling while adhering to strict coding standards and project requirements.